AhmetZamanis/KaggleStoreSales/ReportPart1.md

 our predictions.

 - Residuals for 2014-2015 especially deviate from zero.
-This is likely due to the cyclical behavior we observed in this period.
-Our second model will aim to account for this.
+This is likely due to the cyclical behavior we observed in this period, though the smaller training data likely plays a role as well.

 - The overall distribution of the residuals is not too far from a normal distribution around zero, but the right tail is bigger, indicating